litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Specifying Domain Only

-Also, you can specify the domain of a proposition at declaration time without specifying its equivalent definition.
+Also, you can specify the domain of a predicate at declaration time without specifying its equivalent definition.
 Later, you can add the equivalent definition.

 ```litex
 prop can_form_a_triangle(x, y, z R):